lzccr/fosswiki/readme.md

 ## For adding a FOSS, or change of documentation

-Add/Change the `.md` file under `docs` folder, then submit a pull request.
+Add/Change the `.md` file under `docs` folder, make appropreate changes to `mkdocs.yml`, then submit a pull request.

 GitHub Actions should automatically generate a file under `site`.